The Omnicom–IPG mega merger changes everything, especially for CMOs

 share on

-Over the next 24 hours Omnicom is expected to seal its US$13.3 billion merger with Interpublic Group, creating the world’s largest advertising holding company with more than US$20 billion in revenue and some 100,000 staff globally.
+Omnicom has completed its US$13.3 billion takeover of Interpublic, forming the world’s largest advertising holding company with more than US$20 billion in revenue and roughly 100,000 staff worldwide.

 The ripple effects for CMOs will be immediate.

-In practice, CMOs are about to deal with a mega-network that controls a vast swathe of media, data, CRM and creative assets under one roof – at exactly the moment AI is rewiring how those disciplines connect.
+In practice, brand marketers are about to deal with a mega-network that controls a vast swathe of media, data, CRM and creative assets under one roof – at exactly the moment AI is rewiring how those disciplines connect.

-The integration framework already points to heavy rationalisation.
-Creative is rumoured to be consolidated around BBDO, McCann and TBWA.
-Overlapping networks and regional brands will be folded in or retired.
-Severance costs at Omnicom have more than doubled this year, a probable sign that the reshaping is well under way.
+Severance costs at Omnicom have more than doubled this year – a probable sign the reshaping is well under way.

-For brand marketers, this cuts both ways.
+For marketers, this cuts both ways.
 On one hand, there is the promise of cleaner access to data, media and production at scale.
 On the other, there is a real risk that cherished agency relationships are destabilised as local teams are absorbed, merged or rebranded.
 DDB’s rumoured retirement is a warning shot.
 If an icon built on “Think Small” can be sacrificed to the spreadsheet, nothing is sacred.

 Why WPP’s move matters just as much